Community Programs.

 (Mental Health)

-The Michael Lawrence mental health community program is to bring awareness and empowerment to young men and women balancing chronic mental health challenges with the pressures of young adulthood.
-Loved dearly by his friends and family, Michael had a sharp wit and great sense of humor.
-Above all, he was a kind and caring soul, always going out of his way to help others.
+Dearly loved by his friends and family, Michael had a sharp wit and great sense of humour.
+He was a kind and caring soul, always going out of his way to help others.
 He loved his sausage dogs, his friends and his family.
+Michael had great strength and was always trying hard to improve himself.
+This program’s driver is to give support and empowerment to a young person balancing chronic mental health challenges with the pressures of young adulthood.

 Sue Townsend Program